isaacyhe/G-SLAM_on_GPU_and_FPGA/README.md

 This repository contains implementations of **Graph-based Simultaneous Localization and Mapping (G-SLAM)** accelerated on GPU (CUDA) and FPGA (SYCL/oneAPI).
 It accompanies two peer-reviewed conference papers.

-## Publications

-[1] J. Zheng, Y. He, and M. Kondo, "Exploiting Data Parallelism in Graph-Based Simultaneous Localization and Mapping: A Case Study with GPU Accelerations," in *Proc.
-International Conference on High Performance Computing in Asia-Pacific Region (HPC Asia)*, Singapore, Feb.
-2023, pp. 126–139.

-[2] J. Wu, Y. He, and M. Kondo, "Accelerating Graph-Based SLAM through Data Parallelism and Mixed Precision on FPGAs," in *Proc.
-IEEE International Symposium on Embedded Multicore/Many-core Systems-on-Chip (MCSoC)*, 2023.

-Papers are available from the conference proceedings.

 ## Background

 G-SLAM represents the robot's environment as a pose graph.
 Solving the back-end requires solving a sparse **3N×3N linear system Ω·Δx = ξ** at each Gauss-Newton iteration, where N is the number of trajectory poses.
 This solve dominates runtime (~95% for N=800).